AOT-Technologies/forms-flow-ai/forms-flow-idm/keycloak/README.md

     Password  : changeme
    ```

-  * Default User credentials are generated when keycloak started for the first time, you can change the values on your keycloak service.
+  * Default User credentials are generated when keycloak started for the first time, you can modify the values on your keycloak service.

    User Role | User Name | Password |
    --- | --- | ---